GARDENING BASICS

 What is a stumpery?

-A garden filled with lots of plants and rocks.
+A garden filled with lots of greens

 Discover this transformative approach that requires no back-breaking digging, allowing you to cultivate a flourishing garden without disturbing the soil.
 From preserving soil structure to promoting biodiversity, delve into the world of no-dig gardening and unlock the secrets to a low-maintenance, eco-friendly oasis right in your backyard.